 Common Mistakes to Avoid

 Treating a passing checksum as identity verification.
-Format validation and real identity verification are different things โ don't conflate them in a KYC or compliance context.
+Format validation and real identity verification are different things.
+Don't conflate them in a KYC or compliance context.

 Not stripping spaces before counting digits.
-Aadhaar numbers are commonly written with spaces in groups of four; strip these before checking the digit count.
+Aadhaar numbers are commonly written with spaces in groups of four.
+Strip these before checking the digit count.

 Sharing the full number when masked would suffice.
 Default to the masked format whenever full visibility isn't specifically required.